mahmoudbasha3/Some_Code/README.md

-## This Repo is for eT3 Internship 2022 Task Delivery.
+## This Repo is for Internship 2022 Task Submission.

 The repo is dvided into two folders; Data Sceince for the Data Science Task, and Database for the Database task.<br>